bkesterbyld/maroon-potato/src/pages/digital-operations-platform-api.md

           Standing up one-off databases for new projects and features fragments data and increases maintenance costs.
-Above provides a no code Digital Operations environment to mirror key data from big iron, ERP, SaaS, WMS, POS, CRM and other systems—and allow anyone to develop and collaborate around it.
+Above provides a no code Digital Operations environment to mirror key data from big iron, ERP, SaaS, WMS, POS, CRM and other systems—and allow anyone to develop above it and share it with business stakeholders.

           Once in this environment, real-time analytics and workflow can be quickly assembled across different data sets—driving automated decisions and novel features.
-You won't need IT or backend engineering to build experiences, Above replaces the need for app or web servers and gets you working on the frontend instantly.
+And since Above replaces the need for app and web servers, you won't need backend engineering to build experiences.
         video_embed_html: ''
         media_position: left
         media_width: fifty